 People who have keyhole surgery usually recover quite quickly.

-During laparoscopy (also known as peritoneoscopy), a small cut is made in the abdomen.
-A thin tube containing a light and camera, known as a laparoscope, is then inserted to look inside the abdomen and pelvis.
-Gas is used to inflate the belly so the surgeon can see the organs properly.
+During laparoscopy a small cut is made in the abdomen.
+A thin tube containing a light and camera, known as a laparoscope, is then inserted to look inside the abdomen and pelvis. is used to inflate the belly so the surgeon can see the organs properly.

-One or more other small incisions may be made for other small instruments if needed.
+One or more other small cuts may be made for other small instruments if needed.

 When is laparoscopy used?

-Laparoscopy is used to diagnosis conditions or perform surgery in the abdominal and pelvic area.
+Laparoscopy is used to diagnose conditions or perform surgery in the abdominal and pelvic area.
 It can be used to: